nkushh/emonc/README.md

 Usage
 The application is currently hosted on Render.
 The default endpoint is https://emonc.onrender.com
-To view all the current existing data, access the API by sending GET requests to http://localhost:5000/get_participations.
+To view all the current existing data, access the API by sending GET requests to http://emonc.onrender.com/get_participation.

-To featch, process, format and store data from the google sheet, send the POST request to http://localhost:5000/process_and_store the API fetches data from Google Sheets, processes it, and stores it in the PostgreSQL database.
+To fetch, process, format and store data from the google sheet, send the POST request to https://emonc.onrender.com/process_and_store the API fetches data from Google Sheets, processes it, and stores it in the PostgreSQL database.
 Check the logs for information about the API's behavior and database updates.

 Endpoints
 GET /get_participations: Fetches data that has already been processed and saved in the database, and returns a list of objects.
 POST /process_and_store: Fetches data from Google Sheets, processes it, saves it to the database, and returns a success message.